 - Hear about the importance of symbols in the celebration of Baptism. - Explore the signs and symbols they use and experience.

 Preparing

-- Learn about Advent and how the four weeks help people to prepare to welcome Jesus at Christmas and the celebration of the birth of Jesus. - Learn that preparing to welcome a visitor shows love and care.
+- Understand Advent and how the four weeks help people to prepare to welcome Jesus at Christmas and the celebration of the birth of Jesus. - Understand preparing to welcome a visitor shows love and care.

 Judaism